PC Plus HelpDesk - issue 244

 If you click the dropper somewhere on the image, it will sample the colour at that point (you can get it to choose an area if you want).

-can see the tool's output, along with the hex value at
+Here, you can see the tool's output, along with the hex value at the bottom.

 So, for the HSV interpolation, you can draw a line with even intervals on it, take samples and then do plain RGB interpolations of those values.
 For a colour change like the one on the above right - going through the rainbow effectively - you would probably need around 8 points or so - depending on how accurately you wanted the colours to be represented.
 For smaller HSV changes, fewer would be needed.